Accept payment via apps or sell online? A 1099-K form may be in your future.

 Selling online and taxes: What you should know

-What’s changed – The new laws lower the previous threshold to receive the tax form significantly from $20,000 and 200 transactions to just $600 and a single transaction. *
+What’s changed – The new laws significantly lower the previous threshold to receive the 1099K tax form.
+From $20,000 in gross payments and 200 transactions to just $5,000 and a single transaction for calendar year 2024.*

-Who is affected – Any business receiving more than $600 of income from PayPal, Ebay, Venmo, Square, Facebook Pay, or any other third-party apps or online sites (also known as TPSOs – Third-Party Settlement Organizations).
+Who is affected – Any business receiving over $5,000 of income from PayPal, eBay, Venmo, Square, Facebook Pay, or other third-party apps or online sites.
+These groups are also known as TPSOs – Third-Party Settlement Organizations.

-What you can do now – If you accept both personal and business payments on the same account, your bookkeeping may be more complicated at tax time.
+What you can do now – If you accept personal and business payments on the same account, your bookkeeping may be more complicated at tax time.
 Consider getting separate accounts to reduce the confusion.
+Block Advisors Bookkeeping Services are also available to help you navigate 1099-K changes and prepare for the tax season.

 The impact – Although these changes could result in more paperwork for your business, they do not necessarily increase how much your company owes at tax time.
-Simply put, Form 1099-K is one more tool to help ensure your tax return is accurate.
+Simply put, Form 1099-K is another tool to help ensure your tax return is accurate.

 Digital Business Payment and Seller FAQs

 Form 1099-K is an IRS form that shows money received from certain third-party sites, such as payment apps, digital marketplaces, or other credit or debit card processing sites.
-If your business earnings meet the threshold, the apps or sites you use will issue the 1099-K by January 31.
-If you have received an Ebay 1099K, Venmo 1099K, Paypal 1099K, or other TPSO 1099K, this may be why.
+If your business earnings meet the reporting threshold, the apps or sites you use will issue the 1099-K by January 31.
+If you receive an eBay 1099K, Venmo 1099K, PayPal 1099K, or other Third-Party Settlement Organization (TPSO) 1099K, the recent threshold change to the form (mentioned above) may be why.

 The platform I used asked me to fill out a W-9.
 Why is that?

 The W-9 form is used to get an official record of your tax ID number or Employer Identification Number (EIN).
-If the app or online site you use is required to send you a 1099-K, they need to have documentation of your tax ID/EIN on Form W-9.
-This is generally the case for all TPSOs, whether it is Paypal, Ebay, Venmo, Square, or another similar site.
+If the app or online site you use is required to send you a 1099-K, they must have documentation of your tax ID/EIN on Form W-9.
+This is generally the case for all TPSOs, whether it is PayPal, eBay, Venmo, Square, or another similar site.

 Do I have to pay tax on the amount that will be reported on the 1099-K?
-What if I’m already expecting a 1099-NEC for the same business income – do I need to report both?
+What if I expect a 1099-NEC for the same business income – do I need to report both?

-If you accept payment for your business’s goods and services through third-party apps and online services (such as Square, Paypal, Venmo, Ebay, etc.) you may receive a 1099-K as well as a 1099-NEC.
+If you accept payment for your business’s goods and services through third-party apps and online services (such as Square, PayPal, Venmo, eBay, etc.), you may receive a 1099-K AND a 1099-NEC.
 However, you don’t have to report the same business income twice.

 You should report all business income on your tax return.
-Regardless of whether it is listed on a 1099-K, a 1099-NEC, both, or not reported on any information document.
+All income, regardless of whether it is listed on a 1099-K, a 1099-NEC, or both, or not reported on any information document, must be reported to the IRS.
 The IRS requires you to file a tax return if you have $400 or more in net self-employment earnings.

-NOTE: You won’t owe taxes for money transferred for personal use and reported on a 1099-K, but you may have to file some paperwork.
+NOTE: Paying a friend back for dinner or chipping in for a group gift to celebrate your dad’s 60th birthday?
+You won’t owe taxes for money transferred for personal use and reported on a 1099-K, but you may have to file some paperwork.

-How can I get ready for my business tax filing next year?
+How can I get ready for my business tax filing?
 What do I need to do now?

-When preparing for tax season, you will want to keep thorough records of the sales transactions you’ve made during the year.
+When preparing for tax season, keep thorough records of the sales transactions you’ve made during the year for your business.
 Consider working with a bookkeeper to put you on the path to success.
-Also, it will make your life much easier if you keep your personal and business payments on separate accounts!
+Also, keeping your personal and business payments on separate accounts will make your life much easier!

 Should I start a Sole Proprietorship or LLC?
 Will that impact my taxes?

-If you are operating as a business on your own and haven’t formed a business entity such as an LLC or corporation, the IRS considers you a sole proprietorship by default.
-If you are working with one or more other individuals, you may be considered a partnership.
+If you operate a business independently and haven’t formed a business entity such as an LLC or corporation, the IRS considers you a sole proprietorship by default.
+You may be considered a partnership if you work with one or more other individuals.

-You can make the decision about whether this is the best classification for your situation or whether you should consider forming another type of entity, such as an LLC.
+You can decide whether this is the best classification for your situation or whether you should consider forming another type of entity, such as an LLC.
 Make sure you understand the tax impacts of forming a business entity.
-Consider consulting an attorney for any legal business entity questions.
+Consider consulting an attorney for any questions about legal business entities.

 Learn more about LLC vs. Sole Proprietorship